 The reason to review regulations for their competitive impact is that competition-restricting regulations have a substantial impact on consumers and companies.
 While this review is particularly concerned with final impacts on end consumers or the purchasing public, it also considers intermediate buyers of products, which are often businesses, as "consumers".
 The relevant consumer, from the perspective of a government agency, may depend on the agency stakeholders.
 One of the best ways to protect real people and other spenders, like government, is to protect the process of market competition at all levels of supply chains, including at intermediate levels.
 Competition-restricting regulations can create government endorsed and enforced monopolies.
 While government may wish to create monopolies at times, there are substantial benefits that can be achieved from competition.
 As a result, government may wish to avoid anti-competitive outcomes.
-The intentional creation of monopoly.
+The intentional creation of monopolies should only occur after careful thought and due consideration of the costs and benefits of monopoly.
 Furthermore, at times, governments may unintentionally create monopolies.
 This manual will help to avoid such unintentional action.